PostHog/posthog.com/contents/handbook/people/team-structure/core-experience.md

 - Extending feature set as suggested by requests, by our own ideas, and by need for parity with other platforms
 - Maintaining data quality and clarity
-- Ensuring performant and clear user experience across all analytic functionality
+- Ensuring performant and clear user experience across all analytics functionality

 ## Customer